 Kim Ann Foxman first came to the attention of dancefloors the world over as a pivotal part of dynamic disco dons Hercules & Love Affair.
 In recent years she's turned her focus inwards, going back to her roots and releasing a string of tricky, tracky house cuts that summon up the raw energy of Chicago's mythical way-back-when.

 2014 saw her collaborating with The Vinyl Factory for the launch of her Firehouse imprint.
-Named after the Brooklyn studio space from which Foxman works out of, the label's second release is another Kim Ann heater.
+Named after the Brooklyn studio space from which Foxman crafts her tunes, the label's second release is another Foxman heater in full form.
 Her delightful set of dreamy, stripped back club music, Firehouse 002 is set to bring serious vibes with the Eli Escobar Super New Yorky remix of "Open the House" striking us a surefire clubland hit.

 Raised in San Francisco, she moved to NYC in her 20s.
 Ever since she's been a key component in the city's clubbing scene, so it felt right to get her to take us on a whirlwind tour round her adopted city.